-Student teams can apply to be part of an exciting robotics challenge that sees them involved in ‘aviation missions’.
+Student teams can apply to be part of an exciting robotics challenge that sees them involved in special missions.
 Teamwork, robots, design, discovery, fun and loads of LEGO are all part of the mix, as are real-world challenges, teacher support and some great prizes.

 This isn’t a one-off challenge.
-It’s a curriculum-linked programme that sees students (11-14s) working together in teams to solve real-world engineering, technology and computing challenges.
+It’s a curriculum-linked programme that sees students (11 to 14s) working together in teams to solve real-world engineering, technology and computing challenges.

-Student teams across the country learn how to build, program and control autonomous LEGO robots to complete a series of short, exciting aviation missions using LEGO® MINDSTORMS® Education EV3 sets.
-From speed racing to humanitarian aid, they’ll demonstrate their skills at challenges held around the country.
+Student teams across the country learn how to build, program and control autonomous LEGO robots to complete a series of short, exciting missions using LEGO® MINDSTORMS® Education EV3 sets.
+From speed racing to humanitarian aid, they’ll demonstrate their skills through a digital portfolio celebrated at digital events held around the country.

 Activities can be run with your team outside the classroom or during lessons.
-The challenge could take your team all the way from regional heats to the national final!
+The challenge could take your team all the way from regional heats to the UK final!

-Your team will research, design, plan, implement and present their own solution to a contemporary engineering problem – developed with support from the Royal Air Force and Rolls-Royce – gaining feedback on their work from the engineering community.
+Your team will research, design, plan, implement and present their own solution to a contemporary engineering problem gaining feedback on their work from the engineering community.
 The challenge will open up potential new careers to your students and help put their school learning into context.

-Challenge events take place at a regional level, followed by the national event where there are prizes on offer.
+Digital Challenge events take place at a regional level, followed by the UK event where there are prizes on offer.

 This can be compared to a real-world engineering design review.
-After completing the aviation missions, students present the software and physical designs they’ve created for the challenge to judges.
+After completing the speed challenge and missions, students present the software and physical designs they’ve created for the challenge to judges.

-Students research, design and present their own solution to a contemporary engineering problem faced by STEM professionals in the aviation industry.
+Students research, design and present their own solution to a contemporary engineering problem faced by STEM professionals.

 There are a series of planned lessons and activities to show your students how to use the hardware and software, and how to prepare for the competition element.

-Teachers will get a full introduction to the challenge, as well as LEGO® MINDSTORMS® EV3 hardware and software, at training days which will take place in June, July and September 2017.
+Teachers will get a full introduction to the challenge, as well as LEGO® MINDSTORMS® EV3 hardware and software, at training days which will take place digital training days which will take place in January 2021

-• Hands-on, practical demonstrations of how to run the Tomorrow's Engineers EEP Robotics Challenge in your school
+• Hands-on, practical demonstrations of how to run the Robotics Challenge in your school

 • A practical overview of the kit - the hardware and software